LazyFoxStudio/Project-2/rodri.md

 To avoid this, we have implented a command system.
 Instead of using states, each unit and squad has a command list, which will be executed in order.
 Each command is a self-executable piece of code, composed of Init, Update and Stop methods, which defines an action inside the game as move or attack.
 This allows to store several commands in a unit list, so we can easily concatenate actions.

+## Other

+- Entity controller: memory managing for entities, utility methods...
+- Parabollic particles: arrows that fly in a curve in the air before reaching it's target
+- Collider, range and line of sight systems: allows units to chase enemies and help nearby allies in a realistic way.
+- Entity DataBase: a vector which stores information about units allowing to easy access for different operations.

 **[Back to main page](https://lazyfoxstudio.github.io/Project-2/)**